The 5 Best Compression Socks for Pregnancy, Tested by Expectant Moms

 - We surveyed over 350 new and expectant parents in The Bump community for additional insight on the ins and outs of specific compression socks for pregnancy.

-- We researched what was being said about compression socks in The Bump community forums to learn what parents liked and disliked about certain products.
+- We researched what was being said about compression socks in The Bump community forums to learn what parents liked and disliked about specific products.

-- To understand how these top-rated compression socks have worked for a variety of pregnant women, we conducted exhaustive market research, scouring external forums and message boards and reading user reviews to discover what parents nationwide looked for in maternity compression socks.
+- To understand how these top-rated compression socks have worked for a variety of pregnant women, we conducted extensive market research, scouring external forums and message boards, and reading user reviews to discover what parents nationwide look for in maternity compression socks.

 - We considered several factors when sourcing compression socks for pregnancy, such as material, fit, size range and more.